AleksHuc/CPNS-Labs/docs/en/lab10/lab10.md

     ./easyrsa build-client-full caclient

-Now we continue on the server where we create a folder for signed certificates and move the signed certificate into it from the home folder.
+Now we continue on the server where we move the signed certificate into a folder for signed certificates from the home folder.
 We also move the certificate authority's public key into our keys folder.

-    mkdir pki/issued
     mv /home/aleks/server.crt pki/issued/
     mv /home/aleks/ca.crt pki/